Superb Organic Tuscan Olive Oil

 PLEASE NOTE THAT THE PRICES ARE ALL INCLUSIVE OF SHIPPING

-(DUTY IS NOT INCLUDED AND MAY BE APPLIED IN CERTAIN STATES OR COUNTRIES - THE RECEIVER WILL NEED TO PAY FOR THE THIS SEPARATELY TO THE LOCAL ENTITIES)
+(DUTY IS NOT INCLUDED AND MAY BE APPLIED IN CERTAIN STATES OR COUNTRIES - THE RECEIVER WILL NEED TO PAY FOR THE THIS SEPARATELY TO THEIR LOCAL CUSTOMS)